o-lim/generate-ninja/tools/gn/docs/reference.md

     link_output  [string with substitutions]
     depend_output  [string with substitutions]
-        Valid for: "solink" only (optional)
+        Valid for: "solink" and "solink_module" only (optional)

         These two files specify which of the outputs from the solink tool should be used for linking and dependency tracking.
 These